Felanbird/Chatterino-Nightly-Install-Guide/index.md

-- If you are unable to unzip the Chatterino2 folder, download [7zip](https://www.7-zip.org/download.html)
+- If you are unable to unzip the Chatterino2 folder, download [7zip](https://www.7-zip.org/download.html) or [winrar](https://www.win-rar.com/download.html)